yrikw/shoppinglists/README.md

 If there is an unexpected error, the application shows “An unexpected error is occurred.”
 In red by using an error handling.
 Even if the error comes up, it doesn’t bother the user to use the application.
 They can continue to use the application.
 In menu 4), the application asks you “How many people?”, but the user put an alphabet accidentally, the application let them know “Put the numbers.” and asks the same question again until they put any numbers.

 # Develop a diagram which describes the control flow of your application.
 Your diagram must:
-- show the workflow/logic and/or integration of the features in your application for each feature.
-- utilise a recognised format or set of conventions for a control flow diagram, such as UML.

 ![diagram](docs/flowchart.png)

 # Develop an implementation plan which:
-- outlines how each feature will be implemented and a checklist of tasks for each feature
-- prioritise the implementation of different features, or checklist items within a feature
-- provide a deadline, duration or other time indicator for each feature or checklist/checklist-item
-- Utilise a suitable project management platform to track this implementation plan
-- Your checklists for each feature should have at least 5 items.

 Trello Board
 <https://trello.com/b/0Utg0uUv/terminal-app>